herbertli/Gravitational_Voronoi/README.md

         "player_name": "Botty McBotFace"
     }
     ```
+    Steps 1-3 only need to be completed once!
+Once all players are connected, the round begins.
+Your bot should now be listening for game updates.

 4. Receive game updates.
 Your client will receive an update from the server when it is your turn.
-Is looks like:
+It looks like:
     ```
     {
         "game_over": false,
-        "scores": [35.0, 65.0],
+        "scores": [35, 35, 30],
-        "moves": [[1, 1, 0], [100, 100, 1], [1, 1, 2]]
+        "moves": [[1, 1, 0], [100, 100, 1]]
     }
     ```
-   1. Game over flag
+   1. Game over flag, `true` if the game is over.
    2. Scores.
 Say there are N players.
 Then there will be an array of N numbers, representing the score from player 1 to player N.
    3. Moves.
 These are the moves that have been played after you played your last move.
 Each move consists of three numbers: the row of the move, the column of the move, and the player than made the move.
-The moves are ordered in the order in which they were played.
+The moves are ordered in the order in which they were played. *Note that if you are the first player to move, this array will be empty*

 5. Send move to server.
 After receiving a game update from the server, your client should finish your turn by sending a move to the server.
+If you make an illegal move, it is ignored.
 The move should simply be a JSON object:
     ```
     {
         "move_row": 100,